 Another way to save some money is to ask your dentist directly for a discount for settling your bill in cash.
 You may also find deals on Groupon or other social shopping sites.
 For a costly procedure like a root canal, even a 10%discount can be significant savings.

 Talk to your dentist, they can always submit the said procedure application for pre-approval to your insurance company.
 It’s always good to know how much a root canal will cost you ahead of time.

 Emergency dental care like a root canal can be painful.
-Not the actual procedure (according to dentists) since you’ll be under anesthesia but the pain or parting with your hard earned cash.
+Not the actual procedure (according to dentists) since you’ll be under anesthesia but the pain of parting with your hard-earned cash.
 Observing good dental hygiene is an excellent way to save money by staving off the need for such expensive treatments.

 Do you now see why you need to drop that sweet tooth habit?